 When is a client eligible to make contributions?

-The eligibility rules can vary depending on a client’s age and the source of contributions.
+The eligibility rules for making superannuation contributions can vary depending on an individual’s age and the contribution source.

-For a client under age 65, there are generally no restrictions on making contributions to super, aside from contribution caps and a requirement for the client to quote his or her tax file number to the super fund.
-Once a client turns 65, he or she will also need to consider the work test.
+For individuals under age 65, there are generally no restrictions on making contributions, aside from contribution caps and a requirement for the client to quote his or her tax file number to the fund.
+Once an individual turns 65, he or she will also need to consider the work test.

 Age and work test

 If it applies, the work test requires an individual to be gainfully employed for at least 40 hours in a period of not more than 30 consecutive days in the financial year.
 The work test must be met before a fund can accept a contribution.